mtnmunuklu/alterix/README.md

 ## Usage

-To use Alterix, you will need Sigma rules, Yara rules, and a configuration file for CRYPTTECH's SIEM product.
+To use Alterix, you will need Sigma rules, Yara rules, IOCs, and a configuration file for CRYPTTECH's SIEM product.
 Sigma rules are written in YAML format and can be found in the Sigma GitHub repository: https://github.com/Neo23x0/sigma/tree/master/rules.
-Yara rules are written in Yara's syntax and can be found in the Yara GitHub repository: https://github.com/VirusTotal/yara
+Yara rules are written in Yara's syntax and can be found in the Yara GitHub repository: https://github.com/VirusTotal/yara.
+IOCs are typically provided by threat intelligence platforms and can be formatted in various ways.

 The configuration file for CRYPTTECH's SIEM product should be obtained from your system administrator.